MooersLab/voice-in-plus-contractions/README.md

 # voice-in-plus-contractions:

 ## Purpose
 Expand English contractions automatically when using Voice In Plus for dictation.
+This supports conversion of informal speach into formal prose.

 ## Voice In vs Voice In Plus
 Voice In is a free plugin for Google Chrome that supports dication in the text areas of web pages.